josheligoldman/Thinking/pages/How to Read a Paper, Keshav.md

 		- Read with more care, but ignore details like proofs
 		- Mark unread references for future reading.
 		- Answer the Questions:
-			- What is the main contribution of this research paper.
+			- What is the main contribution of this research paper?
+			- What is the supporting evidence?
+	- ## Pass 3
+		-